 What makes Cascade Hollow one of the most unique distilleries in the USA is its commitment to tradition.
 George Dickel originally spelt whiskey as “whisky”, which remains on their packaging today.
 Cascade Hollow is also the only major distillery without a single computer.

 George Dickel moved to the United States from Germany in 1844.
-He made a living running a liquor store in Nashville for over 20 years before he would distil his own spirits.
-George Dickel & Co opened the Cascade Hollow Distillery in 1878.
+He made a living running a liquor store in Nashville for over twenty years before he distilled his own spirits.
+George Dickel & Co. opened the Cascade Hollow Distillery in 1878.

 Cascade Hollow remained one of the most popular distilleries in the USA throughout the 1900s, even after it temporarily closed during Prohibition.
-However, things changed in the 1990s, when they overproduced the Whisky and created a surplus.
+However, things changed in the 1990s when they overproduced Whiskey and created a surplus.

-To fix their supply issue, the distillery closed and stopped producing Whisky.
-When demand increased, they reopened in 2003 and were almost unable to produce enough of the spirit to avoid a shortage.
-The demand for George Dickel Whisky is still high today.
+To fix their supply issue, the distillery closed and stopped producing Whiskey.
+When demand increased, they reopened in 2003 but were almost unable to produce enough of the spirit to avoid a shortage.
+The demand for George Dickel Whiskey is still high today.

-Today, tours at the distillery are available seven days a week for free.
+Today, tours at the distillery are free seven days a week.
 The tours take guests through the distillery and explain the process of creating the iconic George Dickel Whisky.
 Extended tours are available for an additional cost and include a tasting.

 6: Balcones Distilling – Waco, TX